diegopartida22/diegopartida22/README.md

 - 👋 Hi, I’m @diegopartida22
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning new software development skills
 - 🌱 I’m currently learning ...
-Different programming languages
+Cloud development and Programming of Data Structures and Fundamental Algorithms
 - 💞️ I’m looking to collaborate on ...
-Coding Projects
+Full-stack development
 - 📫 How to reach me ... diegopartidaromero@gmail.com or A01641113@tec.mx

 <!---